 Baltimore Art Museums

 If you’re an art lover, be sure to stop at the Baltimore Museum of Art, Maryland's largest art museum, sporting more than 90,000 works of art.
-Throughout the end of the year, the museum celebrates its 100th anniversary with programs and other special events.
-The BMA is finishing up $28 million in renovations — view the renovated galleries here — and recently reopened its historic Merrick Entrance after being closed to visitors for almost 30 years.
+The BMA has completed more than $28 million in renovations—view the renovated galleries here—including its reopened historic Merrick Entrance after it was closed to visitors for almost 30 years.
 Modern and contemporary art fans will be especially interested in the BMA’s Matisse collection, (the largest in the world) and the Contemporary Art Wing, renovated to include state-of-the-art lighting to showcase works by Jasper Johns, Robert Rauschenberg, Andy Warhol and more.
 What's more, admission to the BMA is free for all, every day!

-On the other side of the high art coin is Baltimore’s American Visionary Art Museum, which displays original works of art created by self-taught artists.
+On the other side of the high art coin is Baltimore’s American Visionary Art Museum, which displays original works of art created by self-taught artists and Baltimore makers.
 With a permanent rotating collection of more than 4,000 pieces, special exhibitions, a unique place to grab a bite in Mr. Rain’s Fun House and a stop at the amazing gift shop, Sideshow, a visit to the AVAM makes for truly a grand day out.

 More fun and exploration happens at the Maryland Science Center in Baltimore’s Inner Harbor.
 Take the kids here to enjoy the museum’s “Science Encounters,” including live demonstrations on a variety of scientific topics; a chance to view planets and astronomical events on the rooftop observatory; and larger-than-life 4D shows at the Davis Planetarium.